tud-amr/mobile-manipulator-compliance/README.md

 # Mobile Manipulator Compliance

-This repo contains the code accompanying the paper "Current-Based Impedance Control for Interacting with Mobile Manipulators" to control a mobile manipulator.
+This repo contains the code accompanying the paper "Current-Based Impedance Control for Interacting with Mobile Manipulators" to achieve compliant control on mobile manipulators using off-the-shelf components.
+Specifically we considered the Clearpath Dingo-O base and the Kinova Gen 3 lite arm.
 We implement a current-based impedance controller on the arm and present two operational modes for interacting with the whole mobile manipulator.

 ## Summary